-Children born between 2nd July 2007 and 1st July 2008 are eligible to take the Entrance Assessment.
-Applications for transfer outside of this age range will be facilitated where the Principal of the child's primary school provides a written statement that in his/her professional opinion the child is capable of working alongside others in a selective school environment and able to deal with the academic and social implications of early or late transfer.
+Children born between 2nd July 2008 and 1st July 2009 are eligible to take the Entrance Assessment.
+Applications to sit the Entrance Assessment for children born outside this age range will be facilitated where the Principal of the child's primary school provides a written statement that in his/her professional opinion the child is capable of working alongside others in a selective school environment and able to deal with the academic and social implications of early or late transfer.